YifengZeng/LeetCode/Docs/YifengZengLC145.md

 }
 ```

-The last version was introduced by Qinyuan and I think it is a very elegent solution.
+(The last version was introduced by Qinyuan and I think it is a very elegent solution.)
 When we visit to a node, we actually need to do three sub problem, 1) visit left child, 2) visit right child, 3) print current node.
 So for a node we have two operations visit and print.
 Each time the node is actually visited, we change it to the print state.
 For example, we have [1,2,3], if we visit root 1, we don't want to print it right now, instead we set its state to print, then next time we see node 1 and it's on print state, we print or add to the result list.
 Then we handle node 2 and 3 and so on.
+We visited each node exactly twice, so O(n) time, and call stack is O(logn) space, where n is the number of total nodes.

 Code:
 ```java